rsandy43/APIMTest/APIM/Azure/README.md

 ## Deployment
 Somes parameters change the deployment.
 Here is a resume:
-- *apimVersion*.
-It will be used to search package and name package.
-Value autorized 7.6.2 and 7.7
-- *projectName* and *environment* are used for naming.
-- *userAdmin* and *_adminPassword* set the user on the bastion VM.
-- *email* used for let's encrypt registration.
-- *sourceBlobStorageName* is the blob where stored assets.
 - *portal* set true to deploy API-Portal component.
 - *webhookUrl* Streams log on Microsoft Teams.
 - *servicePrincipalName*, *_servicePrincipalID*, *_servicePrincipalSecret* to the prefconfigured SP.